 Luminance is often discussed in the context of optimizing digital signs and other illuminant media, but it’s also a critical consideration for effective banner design.
 Although your custom banner will not be internally illuminated, luminance plays a huge role in its visibility, especially at nighttime and when lit up by exterior rigs.

 Clearly, green, yellow, and white are some of the strongest options.
 If you choose any of these colors for your banner text, make sure to follow the guidelines in Karen and James Claus’ Visual Community Through Signage to create an eye-catching contrast.
-Yellow-on-black, white-on-blue, green-on-white were among the most readable color combinations uncovered by their research.
+Yellow-on-black, white-on-blue, and green-on-white were among the most readable color combinations uncovered by their research.

 How To Use Vector Images For Custom Banner Design?